Collinsville

 Health performance in Collinsville is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Mortality rates and chronic condition prevalence are somewhat prevalent across both younger and older age cohorts.
-The rate of private health cover is approximately 53% of the total population (~2,188 people), leading that of the average SA2 area.
-The most common medical conditions in the area are arthritis and asthma, impacting 9.3 and 7.0% of residents respectively.
-68.1% of residents declared themselves completely clear of medical ailments compared to 67.6% across Rest of Qld.
-Working-age residents show above average prevalence of chronic health conditions.
+The most common medical conditions in the area are arthritis and asthma, impacting 9.3% and 7.0% of residents, respectively, while 68.1% declared themselves as completely clear of medical ailments compared to 67.6% across Regional Qld.
+Working-age residents show an above-average prevalence of chronic health conditions.
 The area has 20.2% of residents aged 65 and over (828 people).
 Health outcomes among seniors are above average, with national rankings even higher than the general population.

 Frequently Asked Questions - Health